 Giving Compass' Take:

-• Anna Leach explains that a coordinated, multi-faceted approach is needed to achieve gender equality.
+- Anna Leach explains that an inclusive, coordinated, multi-faceted approach is needed to achieve gender equality.

-• Which of these steps are you in a position to address right now?
+- Which of these steps are you in a position to engage with right now?
 How can philanthropy help to implement policy changes to improve gender equality?

 - Read these books by and about inspiring women.